A Generative Approach to Quasi-Random Sampling from Copulas via Space-Filling Designs: Real Data Analysis

 Next, we investigate the variance reduction achieved by our GANs estimators, $\hat{\mu}_{n}^{\rm{Q}}$, compared to QMC estimators using CDM and GMMN.
 For CDM and GMMN, we generate quasi-random samples using randomized Sobol sequences on $U[0,1]^k$.
 In contrast, for GANs, we employ two quasi-random sampling methods on $U[0,1]^k$: randomized Sobol sequences and randomized OA-based LHD.
 Our application focuses on estimating the expected shortfall, $\mu = \text{ES}_{0.99}(S)$, for the portfolio sum $S = \sum_{j=1}^d X_j$.

-For each portfolio with dimensions $d=10$ and $d=20$ respectively, we compute 20 realizations of the QMC estimators for $\mu$ using CDM, GANs, and GMMN, with the number of generated samples being denoted by $n$.
+For each portfolio with dimensions $d=10$, $d=20$ and $d=200$ respectively, we compute 20 realizations of the QMC estimators for $\mu$ using CDM, GANs, and GMMN, with the number of generated samples being denoted by $n$.
 The orthogonal array used to generate OA-based LHD is chosen as $OA(n, s^k, 2)$, where $n=s^2$ and $s$ is a prime number.
 Here, we choose $n \in \{31^2, 43^2, 67^2, 97^2, 139^2\}$.
-Figure \ref{figr2} illustrates the standard deviation estimates for estimating $\text{ES}_{0.99}$ for both portfolios.
-These plots reveal that the proposed method consistently exhibits lower variance compared to CDM methods, and they outperform GMMN when using OA-based LHDs as the input.
+Figure \ref{figr2} illustrates the standard deviation estimates for estimating $\text{ES}_{0.99}$ for these three portfolios.
+These plots reveal that the proposed GAN-based method consistently yields lower variance than the CDM method across all dimensionality and sample size settings.
+When employing OA-based LHDs as quasi-random input noise, our method further outperforms the GMMN method.
+Notably, this performance advantage remains intact even for cases where $k < d$, confirming the robustness and reliability of our method across different latent dimension choices.